Chris Grier: Miami Dolphins

 From 2000 to 2002, Grier served as an area scout for the Miami Dolphins.
 In 2003, Grier was promoted to national scout and assistant director of college scouting.
 He held this position until 2007 when he was promoted to director of college scouting.
-In his first 15 years with the Dolphins (before becoming their general manager in 2016), Grier has worked alongside head coaches Dave Wannstedt, Nick Saban, Cam Cameron, Tony Sparano, and Joe Philbin.
+In his first 15 years with the Dolphins (before becoming their general manager in 2016), Grier worked alongside head coaches Dave Wannstedt, Nick Saban, Cam Cameron, Tony Sparano, and Joe Philbin.

-On January 4, 2016, Grier was promoted to general manager of the Miami Dolphins.
-5 days later, Chicago Bears offensive coordinator Adam Gase was hired as the new head coach of the Dolphins.
-In his first move as general manager, Grier traded the Dolphins' 2016 first round draft pick (8th overall), to the Philadelphia Eagles for linebacker Kiko Alonso, cornerback Byron Maxwell and the Eagles' first round draft pick (13th overall).
-The Eagles used the 8th overall pick in the 2016 draft to traded up with the Cleveland Browns for quarterback Carson Wentz.
-During Grier’s tenure, the Dolphins have had 3 winning seasons but have made the playoffs just once, in 2016, which was his first year as the GM.
-Despite the Dolphins' struggles for much of Grier's tenure, he has survived 3 head coaching changes (Adam Gase, Brian Flores, and Mike McDaniel).
+On January 4, 2016, Grier was promoted to general manager of the Dolphins.
+Five days later, Chicago Bears' offensive coordinator Adam Gase was hired as the new head coach for Miami.
+In his first move as general manager, Grier traded the Dolphins' 2016 first round draft pick (eighth overall) to the Philadelphia Eagles for linebacker Kiko Alonso, cornerback Byron Maxwell and the Eagles' first round draft pick (13th overall).

-On December 31, 2018, Grier dismissed 3rd-year head coach Adam Gase and demoted 4th-year vice president of football operations Mike Tannenbaum as part of many organizational changes the team made following the 2018 season.
-On February 4, 2019, a day after Super Bowl LIII, Grier hired long-time New England Patriots assistant Brian Flores as the team's new head coach.
+On December 31, 2018, Grier dismissed third-year head coach Gase and demoted fourth-year vice president of football operations Mike Tannenbaum as part of many organizational changes the team made following the 2018 season.
+On February 4, 2019, a day after Super Bowl LIII, Grier hired long-time New England Patriots' assistant Brian Flores as the team's new head coach.

-On April 23, 2020, Grier drafted Alabama quarterback Tua Tagovailoa with the 5th pick in the 2020 draft, making Tagovailoa the highest drafted quarterback the team has selected since Bob Griese in 1967.
-A year later, on April 29, 2021, Grier drafted Tagovailoa's former teammate from Alabama, wide receiver Jaylen Waddle with the 6th pick and Miami linebacker Jaelan Phillips with the 18th pick in the 2021 draft.
-Grier's 2021 draft selections would turn out to be a success, as Jaylen Waddle would break Anquan Boldin's record of receptions caught by a rookie at the end of the season, and Jaelan Phillips would become the first rookie since Julius Peppers in 2002 to record at least 6 sacks in a 3 game span.
+On April 23, 2020, Grier selected Alabama Crimson Tide quarterback Tua Tagovailoa with the fifth overall pick in the 2020 NFL draft, making Tagovailoa the highest-drafted quarterback the team has selected since Bob Griese in 1967.

+On April 29, 2021, Grier drafted Tagovailoa's former teammate from Alabama, wide receiver Jaylen Waddle with the sixth overall pick and Miami linebacker Jaelan Phillips with the eighteenth overall pick in the 2021 NFL draft.
+Grier's selections would turn out to be a success, as Waddle would break Anquan Boldin's record of receptions caught by a rookie, and Phillips would become the first rookie since Julius Peppers (2002) to record at least 6 sacks in a three-game span.

-On January 10, 2022, Dolphins owner Stephen M. Ross fired 3rd-year head coach Brian Flores due to Flores having a bitter relationship with both the front office and roster, and decided to retain Grier for the 2022 season, becoming the franchise's longest-serving general manager since Eddie Jones, who managed the team from 1990-2004 and was the franchise's longest-serving GM.
+On January 10, 2022, Dolphins' owner Stephen M. Ross fired third-year head coach Flores.
+Mike McDaniel was chosen to replace him and announced as the head coach on February 6, 2022.
+Ross decided to retain Grier for the 2022 season, effectively becoming the franchise's longest-serving general manager since Eddie Jones (1990–2004) and the fourth-longest-serving general manager in franchise history (behind Jones, Mike Robbie (1978–1989), and Don Shula (1970–1977)).

+On September 14, 2025, frustrated Dolphins fans funded a GoFundMe campaign and flew a "Fire Grier.
+Fire McDaniel" banner over Hard Rock Stadium.
+The frustrations mostly centered on Grier's inability to construct a consistently strong roster or win a playoff game as General Manager.

+On October 31, 2025, The Miami Dolphins mutually agreed to part ways with Grier.
+His departure came less than a day after the Dolphins fell to 2-7 with a 28-6 loss to the Baltimore Ravens on Thursday Night Football.